 SKYLAB SEPARATION KIT BASICS

-Skylab separation kits are designed to separate mixed samples BEFORE identifying them with spot kits.
-A huge advantage of this process is that you can even tell how much of each substance is present – otherwise only possible using full laboratory analysis.
+Our Skylab separation kits have the ability to separate mixed substances – allowing you to identify each different component of the mixture individually.
+A huge advantage of these kits is that they also provide an approximate sense of how much of each substance is present—a feature otherwise only possible using full laboratory analysis.

-This only takes about 20 minutes and is incredibly sensitive – allowing you to detect and quantify even tiny amounts of dangerous cutting agents.
+This acutely thorough but relatively simple process only takes about 20 minutes.
+Our kits are sensitive down to the microgram for some substances—allowing the user to detect and quantify even the smallest amounts of dangerous cutting agents.

-- Place your substance on the edge of a “card” made of aluminum and silica.
+- Place your dissolved substance on the edge of the provided “card”.

 - Place this card in a small amount of our special developing liquid.